Aleksefo/react-native-webp-format/README.md

 ```
 dependencies {
   ...
-  implementation 'com.facebook.fresco:webpsupport:2.0.0'
+    implementation 'com.facebook.fresco:webpsupport:2.5.0'
     // Optionally, to display animated WebP images, you have to add:
-  implementation 'com.facebook.fresco:animated-webp:2.0.0'
+    implementation 'com.facebook.fresco:animated-webp:2.5.0'
   ...
 }
 ```

+Check the example app if you have any issues.
 Remember to restart your packager to see the changes.
 If you still have any issues, try resetting the cache.

 ## Usage